Notes on the Geography of The United Kingdom: Oxford

 The view, to the southeast, of the golden weather-ox atop the Town Hall (1893-7).

-Streetside: entrance to the same building.
+Streetside: entrance to the same town hall.

 The Town Hall once contained Oxford's public library.
 Hence the Baconian inscription.